NowBothWhiteAndRed/VictoriaMetrics_dedupe/docs/victoriametrics/stream-aggregation.md

   only the last sample per each seen [time series](https://docs.victoriametrics.com/victoriametrics/keyconcepts/#time-series) per every 30 seconds.
   The de-deduplication is performed after applying [relabeling](https://docs.victoriametrics.com/victoriametrics/vmagent/#relabeling) and before performing the aggregation.
+  Use `-streamAggr.dedupUseInsertTimestamp` or `-remoteWrite.streamAggr.dedupUseInsertTimestamp` flags to prefer samples with the highest insert timestamp within the deduplication window.

 - By specifying `dedup_interval` option individually per each [stream aggregation config](#stream-aggregation-config) in `-remoteWrite.streamAggr.config` or `-streamAggr.config` configs.